 In short, it’s very recommended if you have a very small budget, but need something that can just about do it all and more.
 You definitely get more than you bargained for with this metronome.
 Furthermore, it’s small and compact, and a very resourceful device.
 It’s definitely for those who are tech-savvy and enjoy devices with multiple functions for a cheap and fair price.
 It should be bought with a case though to prevent any damage, as it is delicate.

 First things first, you’re definitely going to want to develop your finger dexterity.
-In fact using “spider exercises” are something I wish I knew about when I had first started out.
-I would have been much further along if I had practiced these finger dexterity exercises earlier.
+In fact using “spider exercises” are something I wish I knew about when I had first started out learning how to use a metronome.
+I would have been much further along if I had practiced these finger dexterity exercises and mastered how to use a metronome earlier.

 There are a number of different spider exercises you may use to develop your finger dexterity, some far more difficult than others, but will develop and improve your muscle memory, finger strength, and finger accuracy when playing with both hands simultaneously.